DE-RSE/logo-association/README.md

 - R 98, G 30, B 75, A 255 (`621e4bff`, left lower, right upper, grayscale: `262626ff`)

 The vertical dividing rule aligned horizontally with the upper and lower bounds of the "hexagon" logo.
-Its volor is black (`000000ff`).
+Its colour is black (`000000ff`).
 It is centred vertically between the "hexagon" logo and the text "GESELLSCHAFT FÜR FORSCHUNGSSOFTWARE".

 The text "GESELLSCHAFT FÜR FORSCHUNGSSOFTWARE" is set in Montserrat Light at 20pt,